 So, yes—another fee to take into account is the cost of overhead, i.e., the cost of having an in-house link-building team or hiring an agency or a contractor.

-Having an in-house link-building team is bound to get you a sizable number of links every month.
-But it’s not cheap.
+Having an in-house link-building team is bound to get you a sizable number of links on a regular basis.
+But it’s not cheap, and usually isn’t cost-effective for companies whose core business is not SEO or marketing.

-For starters, you’ll need SEO tools, such as Moz or Ahrefs, and outreach tools like Buzzstream or Hunter.
+For starters, you’ll need link building tools, such as Moz or Ahrefs, and outreach tools like Buzzstream or Hunter.

 That's why, in most cases, agencies are more affordable than in-house teams.
 We say "in most cases" because agency rates can significantly vary; price points may range anywhere from $5,000 to $20,000 per link building campaign.